 |Copyright © Nucleus Medical Media, Inc.|

-AC joint separation is caused by a trauma to the shoulder such as:
+This problem is caused by a trauma to the shoulder, such as:

 - Falling directly onto the shoulder—most common cause